 It’s important for growing children to get enough sleep.
 And that requirement will vary as children get older.
 Typically:

 - 3-5 year olds need 10-13 hours

 - 6-13 year olds need 9-11 hours

 Up to 80% of infections are transmitted by touch so it’s important to teach children when they are young how important it is to wash their hands especially after sneezing, coughing or going to the bathroom.

 Sometimes it isn’t easy to get kids to eat healthy, especially if you have a picky eater, but work with your child to eat fruits, vegetables and whole grains while limiting processed foods.
 Getting enough vitamins can strengthen the immune system

 At What Age Does A Child’s Immune System Fully Develop?

-Children’s immune systems continue to develop after they are born.
+Children’s immune systems continue to develop after they are born, but at what age is the immune system fully developed?
 They are at risk of illnesses including viruses and bacteria as their immune system develops and immunological memory kicks in to fight off invaders.
 Typically immune systems become fully developed around age 7-8 (1).

 Does A Child Getting Sick Build Their Immune System?

 There is some truth to the idea that children who are exposed to colds and viruses earlier in life will develop a stronger immune system.
 They are also less likely to become sick later on.
 This is because immunity is immunity so there is some correlation with age and the immune system.